iyhaoo/DISC/README.rst

    `models`: a directory for trained models in every save interval

-4. Follow along with our Jupyter notebooks to quickly get familiar with DISC!
+4. Follow along our Jupyter notebooks to quickly get familiar with DISC!

-   1. Getting started:
+   1. Getting started (`Gene expression structures recovery`_)
-       * `Running melanoma dataset`_

    2. Reproducing our results:
        * `Structure recovery comparing with FISH`_